gofynd/fdk-client-python/documentation/application/PAYMENT.md

-Lists payment modes available for a given payment link.
+Use this API to get all valid payment options for doing a payment through payment link

 *Returned Response:*